philosophydan/philosophydan.github.io/CSPL.md

 published: true
 ---

-The Computational Social Philosophy Lab is an interdisciplanary group of researchers that QQQ.
+The Computational Social Philosophy Lab is an interdisciplanary group of researchers that investiages questions of **social epistemology**, **philosophy of science**, and **political philosophy** using **agent-based computer models** and an eye toward empirical results.

+Our most recent research uses agent-based computer simulations to examine group deliberation and how group polarization can be produced, maintained, and destroyed by various mechanisms.
 For more information, contact Prof. Daniel J. Singer ([singerd@phil.upenn.edu](mailto:singerd@phil.upenn.edu)).

 ## Members